 If your vehicle’s injector circuit has a problem, how can you tell which cylinder is the problem, what to check, and how to fix it?

-Problems with the injector circuit open cylinder are indicated by the fault codes P201, P202, P203, and P204.
+The fault indicates problems with the injector circuit open cylinder codes P201, P202, P203, and P204.
 Common causes are the injector itself for that cylinder, its wiring, or its control module, and common symptoms include poor engine performance, misfiring, slow acceleration, and reduced fuel efficiency.
-To fix the problem you will need to scan the vehicle and check the fuel injector, its circuit wiring, the control module, its voltage, grounding, resistance, etc.
+To fix the problem, you must scan the vehicle and check the fuel injector, circuit wiring, control module, voltage, grounding, resistance, etc.

 In this article, I will show you exactly what to look for and how to do all these checks.